Actor's voice: beginners

 Are there any other costs?
 Is there anything I need to bring?

-Please bring to every session: water, a notebook and pen, and a folder to file hand-outs and homework.
+Please bring to every session: water, a notebook and pen, and a folder to file hand-outs and any homework you have been set.
 Wear clothes that are comfortable enough to move freely in.

 When I've finished, what course can I do next?